MichaelPalmer1/scoutr/docs/reference/endpoint-structure.md

 ## List all unique values for a key

 The list by unique key endpoint is provided as a means to display all unique values for a single search key.
-It is implemented by specifying a value for the `unique_key` argument of the `list_table()` method.
+It is implemented by specifying a value for the `unique_key` argument of the `list_unique_values()` method.
 The simplest way to implement this without duplicating code is to use a `UniqueKey` environment variable that defaults to a value of `None` when the environment variable is not specified.
 Then, just configure your "list by unique key" Lambda with that environment variable.

 ### Serverless Example